State College/University (C/U) Relations Chair Position Description

 Responsibilities to Your State

-- Develop an annual action plan and budget that includes specific, measurable goals as well as C/U partner member recruitment and engagement priorities.
+- Develop an annual action plan and budget that includes specific, measurable goals as well as C/U member recruitment and engagement priorities

-- Ensure that C/U partner membership priorities are integrated throughout your state’s strategic plan.
+- Ensure that C/U membership priorities are integrated throughout your state’s strategic plan

-- Work with other state officers and committees to integrate C/U relationships with other state priorities, including diversity, membership, and state conventions.
+- Work with other state officers and committees to integrate C/U relationships with other state priorities, including state conventions and promoting diversity and membership growth

-- Disseminate C/U partner member program information and updates to your state board, branches, and the broader community.
+- Disseminate C/U member program information and updates to your state board, branches, and the broader community

-- Coordinate plans with other state officers to help transition e-student affiliates and student affiliates into other membership categories, including branches and Younger Women’s Task Force (YWTF) chapters.
+- Coordinate plans with other state officers to help transition student associates into other membership categories, including branch membership

 Responsibilities to Branches in Your State

-- Encourage the appointments of branch C/U chairs who will advise on recruiting strategies.
+- Encourage the appointment ofbranch C/U chairs who will advise on recruiting strategies

 Responsibilities to AAUW and the National C/U Committee

-- Respond to twice yearly outreach calls from the national C/U committee.
+- Respond to biannual outreach calls from thenational C/U committee

 Leadership Skills Helpful to the Position

-In addition to the time necessary to accomplish the above responsibilities, this position requires service on the state board of directors and other committees as assigned.
-Attendance at state conventions and board meetings is required.
+Approximate time required for this position is 15 hours per month.
+Attendance at state board meetings and state conventions is required.
 Attendance at the AAUW National Convention is strongly encouraged.

 Read more about the duties and responsibilities of board members in these position descriptions for each role.